Sideshow Bob: On The Simpsons

 Bob's aid is sought by Springfield police in "The Great Louse Detective" (season 14, 2002).
 After an attempt is made on Homer Simpson's life, Bob is released from prison to help find the culprit.
 During the adventure, Bob is given advice to kill Bart without hesitation, instead of being tricked into delay or screwing up on his plots.
 When the mystery is solved (it was Frank Grimes's son), he returns to murder Bart.
 However, Bob finds he is "accustomed to his [Bart's] face" and cannot do it.

 In "The Italian Bob" (season 17, 2005), it is revealed that Bob had moved to Italy to make a fresh start.
 He was eventually elected mayor of the village of Salsiccia in Tuscany and marries a local woman named Francesca, with whom he has a son named Gino.
 The Simpson family, in Italy to retrieve a car for Mr. Burns, encounters him by chance.
 Bob welcomes them with hospitality on the condition that they not reveal his dark felonious past; however, a drunken Lisa jokes about Bob's criminal deeds and reveals his prison uniform, alienating Bob from his citizens.
 Bob is angered enough to change his dream of killing Bart to killing the whole Simpson family.
 Upon catching up to Bob, his wife and his son swear a vendetta with him on all the Simpsons.

-The entire Terwilliger family returns in "Funeral for a Fiend" (season 19, 2007) in which Bob's father, Robert Terwilliger Sr., and mother, Dame Judith Underdunk, make their first appearances.
+The entire Terwilliger family returns in "Funeral for a Fiend" (season 19, 2007) in which Bob's father, Robert Terwilliger Sr., and mother, Dame Judith Onderdonk, make their first appearances.
 Cecil also appears a second time on the show.
 Bob at first attempts to kill the whole family a second time, but his plan fails.
 Bob fakes his own death during his trial and locks Bart in the coffin, which he attempts to cremate at the otherwise empty funeral home as all the Terwilligers laugh maniacally.
 They are foiled by Lisa and the rest of the Simpson family and sent to prison.

 In "Sex, Pies and Idiot Scrapes" (season 20, 2008), Bob is one of the wanted criminals in Homer and Ned Flanders's bounty hunter job despite already being in prison, which he escapes from at the end of the episode.
 In "Wedding for Disaster" (season 20, 2009), Bart and Lisa initially suspect Bob of kidnapping Homer to prevent him from attending his second wedding with Marge (due to a keychain they found had an 'S' and a 'B'), but Krusty provides him with an alibi, explaining to the kids that Bob was with him the whole day.
 Eventually, Bob and the kids discover the true culprits, Patty and Selma.